Every Udemy account includes a profile page where you can share information about yourself.

 In order to merge your accounts, we will need to verify that you are the account holder of both accounts.
 Please initiate the merge account process by submitting a support ticket here.

-By using the Collections feature, you’ll be able to organize courses into collections based on category, projects or learning goals that you create.
+By using the Lists feature, you’ll be able to organize courses into lists based on category, projects or learning goals that you create.

-For example, if you’re enrolled in several courses related to web development, you could create a collection named "Web Development", and assign related courses to it.
+For example, if you’re enrolled in several courses related to web development, you could create a list named "Web Development", and assign related courses to it.

-You can create a new Collection, and assign courses to it, by following these steps:
+You can create a new list, and assign courses to it, by following these steps:

 - After logging into Udemy, click on My learning at the top right of the page.